abpframework/abp/docs/en/Domain-Driven-Design-Implementation-Guide.md

 ##### Discussion: Why not implemented the duplicate Title check in the Application Service?

 We could simple say "Because it is a **core domain logic** and should be implemented in the Domain Layer".
-However, it brings a new question "**How did you decide** that it is a core domain logic, but not an application logic?" (we will discuss the difference later in mode details).
+However, it brings a new question "**How did you decide** that it is a core domain logic, but not an application logic?" (we will discuss the difference later with more details).

 For this example, a simple question can help us to make the decision: "If we have another way (use case) of creating an issue, should we still apply the same rule?
 Is that rule should *always* be implemented".
 You may think "Why we have a second way of creating an issue?".
 However, in real life, you have;